The Lighthouse of Houston: History

-Education Programs
+Education programs

 Office Skills Training focuses on basic office skills and adaptive techniques for performing standard office tasks.
 Training includes keyboarding, office equipment, introduction to computers, introduction to Windows Vista (with or without adaptive software), introduction to Word (with or without JAWS, an adaptive speech software), basic office math, grammar, spelling and vocabulary building.
 Upon completion of this course, more specialized training programs are available in telecommunications, customer service or medical transcription.

 The Customer Service course is designed to prepare a student with the basic office experience or training needed to perform the job duties of a customer service representative.
 Training includes intermediate keyboarding, introduction and intermediate use of databases, customer service techniques, and communication methods.

 The Telecommunications course is designed to prepare a student with the basic office experience or training needed to perform the job duties of a switchboard operator or receptionist.
 Training includes intermediate keyboarding, intermediate Windows (with or without JAWS), basic telephone system terminology, customer services, phone etiquette, and basic switchboard operation.

 The Lighthouse of Houston has been offering Medical Transcription Training since 1973.
 A minimum typing speed of 50 words per minute and post-high school level spelling and grammar are required to begin the program.
 Training includes advanced medical keyboarding, medical terminology, anatomy and physiology, human diseases, introduction to laboratory, pharmacology, and medical ethical issues.
 In 2006, the Lighthouse began offering Distance Medical Transcription Training on the Internet.

 Computer and Technology Training is available through The Lighthouse of Houston's Computer Learning Center and the Technology Training Unit.
-Both facilities provide access to the latest in adaptive equipment developed specifically for people with visual impairments.
+Both facilities provide access to adaptive equipment developed specifically for people with visual impairments.

 The Computer Learning Center offers self-guided computer training, designed to provide the adaptive technology and materials necessary to master various software programs in a self-paced lab environment for high-functioning, self-motivated students.
 This program provides the equipment and instructional material on audio software for the following training: introduction to personal computing, Windows, Word, Excel, Outlook, JAWS for Windows, JAWS for Word, JAWS for Excel, and screen magnification.
 Group Instruction in using the Internet, emailing and specific computer programs such as Vista and Microsoft Office 2007 is also available.

-Technology Training
+Technology training

 Adaptive Technology Evaluations consist of one-on-one assessments of adaptive technology with an experienced instructor.
 These evaluations are required by state agencies prior to state purchase.
 They are also a way for individuals to test out adaptive hardware and software devices before they buy them.
 The Lighthouse provides evaluations on CCTVs, portable CCTVs, screen reading software, OCR scanning technology, screen magnification software, voice recognition software, QWERTY note takers, Braille note takers, and displays and printers.

 Adaptive Technology Training is designed to provide one-on-one instruction in adaptive technology equipment and application software, including Internet and E-mail instruction.
 This instruction can take place at the Lighthouse or off-site in the home or at work.